-Additional assay results were received in October including 2.98% nickel, 0.59% copper and 0.86 g/t platinum+palladium+gold over 8.55 metres and 1.69% Ni, 0.34% Cu and 0.50 g/t TPM over 10.60 metres at Spotty Hill.
+Additional assay results were received in October for two holes completed as Spotty Hill which intersected disseminated and semi-massive sulphides.
+Hole MQ-14-062 intersected 8.55 metres averaging 2.98% nickel, 0.59% copper and 0.86 g/t platinum+palladium+gold. and hole MQ-14-065 intersected 10.6 metres averaging 1.69% nickel, 0.34% copper and 0.50 g/t platinum+palladium+gold.

 Additional drilling and assay results at target P-13 were announced in November.
-Multiple nickel sulphide intersections at target P-013 included 5.85 metres of 2.07% nickel and 0.12% copper in DDH MQ-14-066 and 3.40 metres of 2.07% nickel and 0.34% copper in DDH MQ-14-068.
-Mineralization was described as net textured to semi-massive sulphide.
+Multiple nickel sulphide intersections at target P-013 included 5.85 metres averaging 2.07% nickel and 0.12% copper in hole MQ-14-066 and 3.40 metres averaging 2.07% nickel and 0.34% copper in hole MQ-14-068.
 More new nickel sulphide discoveries were announced in November 2014 including those from the southern portion of the Maniitsoq project and the IHC.
-Highlights from southern Maniitsoq included 20.10 metres of 0.63% nickel and 0.20% copper in DDHMQ-14-070 at target P-030 and 0.24 metres of 0.85% nickel and 1.80% copper in hole MQ-14-071 at target P-053.
-At Imiak Hill, DDH MQ-14-072 intersected 16.35 metres of 2.51% nickel and 0.77% copper and confirmed the continuity of mineralization in Zone 10 between holes historical hole IM-9 and MQ-14-037.
-At Imiak North, DDH MQ-14-073 intersected 61.35 metres of 0.63% nickel and 0.18% copper confirming the steep north easterly plunge of this mineralization.
+Highlights from southern Maniitsoq included 20.10 metres averaging 0.63% nickel and 0.20% copper in hole MQ-14-070 at target P-030 and 0.24 metres of 0.85% nickel and 1.80% copper in hole MQ-14-071 at target P-053.
+At Imiak Hill, hole MQ-14-072 intersected 16.35 metres averaging 2.51% nickel and 0.77% copper and confirmed the continuity of mineralization between historical hole IM-9 and MQ-14-037.
+However, drilling in 2014 identified a mylonite zone at depth at Imiak Hill which appears to have truncated and/or displaced the mineralization.
+At Mikissoq (formerly Imiak North), hole MQ-14-073 intersected 61.35 metres averaging 0.63% nickel and 0.18% copper indicating a steep north easterly plunge for this mineralization.

 On March 2, 2015, the Company announced potential high nickel recoveries utilizing SGS Canada Inc. QEMSCAN (Quantitative Evaluation of Minerals by Scanning Electron Microscopy) on its regional targets.
-Pentlandite was found to be the main nickel-bearing mineral in each sample with nickel contents ranging from 90.1 to 93.1%.
-Potential recoveries ranged from 96.1 to 97.2% based on liberation, association and exposed characteristics of crushed samples that were stage pulverized to 90% passing $150\mu m$ .
+Pentlandite was found to be the main nickelbearing mineral in each sample with nickel contents ranging from 90.1 to 93.1%.
+Potential recoveries ranged from 96.1 to 97.2% based on liberation, association and exposed characteristics of crushed samples that were stage pulverized to 90% passing 150μm.

-In September, 2015 the Company announced several new nickel sulphide intersections including:
+In September, October and November, 2015 the Company announced several new nickel sulphide intersections including: